astropy/astropy/docs/development/workflow/get_devel_version.rst

 .. note::
-    If you want to work on C or Cython code in `Astropy`_, this quick method of activating your copy of astropy will *not* work _ -- you need to go straight to using a virtual python environment.
+    If you want to work on C or Cython code in `Astropy`_, this quick method of activating your copy of astropy will *not* work -- you need to go straight to using :ref:`virtual_envs`.

 If you have decided to use the recommended "activation" method with ``pip``, please note the following: Before trying to install,